 Summer: Summer offers a continuation of the spring wildflower show, with many flowers in bloom throughout the season.
 Sticky Monkey Flower is at its peak in the summertime, while many others continue to bloom from spring until well into late summer.
 These include Coast Mule Ears, Yellow Mariposa Lily, Ithuriel’s Spear, and Indian Paintbrush.
 The salt marshes also come into bloom at this time of year, with Gumplant, Alkali Heath, and Jaumea adding color to shoreline areas.

 Fall: The quietest time of year for wildflowers, fall still has widespread Sticky Monkey Flower in the forests and grasslands.
 The salt marshes still retain a lot of color, with gumplant in bloom late into the season.

 Winter: The first wildflowers of the season start to appear in late winter and are a prelude to the show of color that appears in spring.
 Some early bloomers are Footsteps of Spring, Star Lily, and Indian Warrior.

-To the right you will find a slideshow of some of the many wildflowers that can be found in China Camp State Park.
+Below are of some of the many wildflowers that can be found in China Camp State Park.
 How many can you identify?
-Roll over the image to see the common name and scientific name of each wildflower.

 The Salt Marshes